schizophrenia: spiritual gift or mental illness?

 Shielding

-With my brother and many others I was allowed to witness (friends, acquaintances, and teens in the youth detention center where I teach yoga and meditation) it became more and more clear that once they log off from their emotions due to emotional trauma, their energy field is no longer protected, so they will be wide open for other energies or entities to cling onto them and express themselves through them.
+With my brother and many others I was allowed to witness (friends, acquaintances, and teens in the youth detention center where I teach meditation and yoga training online) it became more and more clear that once they log off from their emotions due to emotional trauma, their energy field is no longer protected, so they will be wide open for other energies or entities to cling onto them and express themselves through them.

 Interestingly the ancient yogi’s teach that our electromagnetic field was once given to us as a shield to ward off cosmic rays and bad energies, of places and other people.
 Now, what happens if that shield is shut down?